 Overview

-In order to evaluate the feasibility of their project, Users should first use the exposure time calculator (ETC), to estimate the expected S/N ratio.
-The preparation software (PS), a NaCo specific tool, is dedicated to the performance estimation of the AO system under User's given conditions, and should be used to predict the Strehl ratio.
-Its result can be used in the ETC to provide higher accuracy.
+In order to evaluate the feasibility of their project, users should first use the exposure time calculator (ETC) to estimate the expected S/N ratio and estimate the achievable Strehl ratio of their observations.
+The preparation software (NAOS-PS), a NaCo specific tool, is dedicated to the performance estimation of the AO system under user's given conditions, and can also be used to predict the Strehl ratio (note that the ETC now internally calls the NAOS-PS).

 CONICA limiting magnitudes with the visual dichroic